gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## takeLeftWhile

-Calculate the longest initial subarray for which all element satisfy the specified predicate, creating a new array
+Calculate the longest initial subarray for which all element satisfy the specified predicate, creating a new `ReadonlyArray`.

 **Signature**